<!- SGM - removed "symbols and conventions from title and renumbered from [3.1.x] to [3.x] –>

 undefined behaviour

-use of a non-portable or erroneous program construct or of erroneous data, for which the language standard imposes no requirements
+use of a non-portable or erroneous program construct or erroneous data, for which the language standard imposes no requirements

 Note: Undefined behaviour ranges from ignoring the situation completely with unpredictable results, to behaving during translation or program execution in a documented manner characteristic of the environment (with or without the issuance of a diagnostic message), to terminating a translation or execution (with the issuance of a diagnostic message).
 An example of, undefined behaviour is the behaviour on integer overflow.